Israel–Taiwan relations: History

 On 25 October 1971, Israel voted against the Republic of China's continued stay in the United Nations, that is, United Nations General Assembly Resolution 2758.
 In the early 1980s, Israel had diplomatic relations with only seven of the twenty-eight Asian countries.
 The countries that did not have any relations with Israel were Muslim or communist countries to which Taiwan was added.
 On 24 January 1992, Israel and China established diplomatic relations.
 The government of Taiwan expressed its concern and stated that “Any matter concerning my country's sovereignty and rights mentioned in the Communiqué on the Establishment of Diplomatic Relations between the State of Israel and the People's Republic of China will not be recognized.
 With regard to the future relations between China and Israel, our side will consider carefully based on national interests before making a decision."

 On 29 March 1993, the "Taipei Economic and Trade Office" opened in Tel Aviv, and on 18 July 1993, Israel opened the "Israel Economic and Trade Office" in Taipei, thus receiving trade relations between the two countries.
 On 11 September 1995, the representative offices of the two parties were renamed "Taipei Economic and Cultural Office in Tel Aviv" and "Israel Economic and Cultural Office in Taipei".

 In March 2002, the second Taiwan, United States, and Israel Trilateral National Defense and Security Seminar was held in Israel, inviting tripartite scholars to discuss issues of common concern such as diplomacy, national defense, and strategy, and establish a second-track dialogue.

 During the "Iron Armour Combat Camp" in 2011, a photo of three students wearing Nazi uniforms was posted on the official website of the Ministry of National Defense.
 This incident ultimately led to an official apology to the Israeli representatives in Taiwan.

 Following the October 7 attacks in 2023 the Taiwanese government strongly condemned the attacks and voiced its support of Israel.

 The pagers used by Israeli intelligence in the 2024 Lebanon pager explosions carried the mark of Taiwanese company Gold Apollo as cover.
 The Taiwanese angle to the story caused it to be covered heavily in Taiwan.
 Both Gold Apollo and the Taiwanese government clarified that they were not directly involved with the Israeli operation.
 Israel said that the operation had not damaged relations with Taiwan which remained good.

-In 2025, Boaz Toporovsky led a Knesset delegation to Taiwan, the Chinese embassy in Israel objected strongly to the trip labeling Toporovsky a ‘trouble-maker’ and saying that such trips endanger the foundations of Israel-China relations.
+In 2025, Boaz Toporovsky led a Knesset delegation to Taiwan.
+The Chinese embassy in Israel objected strongly to the trip labeling Toporovsky a ‘trouble-maker’ and saying that such trips endanger the foundations of Israel-China relations.
 Toporovsky is the chair of the Knesset's Israel-Taiwan Friendship Group and the delegation met with a number of Taiwanese legislators and officials including Vice President Hsiao Bi-khim.
+In December 2025, it was reported that Taiwanese deputy foreign minister Wu Chih-chung made an unpublicized visit to Israel.